suyash0512/ObscuraCRT/README.md

 # Steganography Project 🖼️🔐

-A Java-based application that securely hides secret messages within images using:
+A Java-based application that securely hides secret messages within images.
-- Least Significant Bit (LSB) steganography
-- Chinese Remainder Theorem (CRT)

 ## 🧠 Features
 - Embed and extract messages in images